-First and foremost, PRP therapy is safe despite all of the misinformation found online.
+First and foremost, Platelet-Rich Plasma therapy is safe despite all of the misinformation found online.
 We utilize your blood, completely eliminating the risk of rejection and minimizing any other risks.
 Second, while some patients report immediate pain relief following the first injection, most do not.
 Pain is relieved as the healing process progresses.
 Over time, you will experience less pain.

 The number of injections necessary to provide complete relief depends on the scope and location of your injury.
 Your doctor can advise you as to how many injections will likely be necessary.
 If multiple injections are called for, they are spaced out over several weeks.